Maxwell-Han/chat-app-base/README.md

   store.dispatch(createdRoom(room))
 })
 ```
-- React-Dnd provides an api that allows us to define methods which will called during drop events.
-These methods allow us to pass props to other components and to trigger actions that change  our state.
+- React-Dnd provides an api that allows us to define methods which will be called during drop events.
+These methods allow us to pass props to other components and to trigger methods defined in the drop components that can update state.
+A sample data flow involves the following.
+First a drag and drop-able item is defined which holds required data passed in as props along with a handler function which will be called during a drop event.
+This requires a thunk from our store and a handler function to call that.
+Then we can define the drop area.
 ```javascript
 const DropTarget = props => {
   const [{ isOver, canDrop, item }, drop] = useDrop({